The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/best-in-slot.md

     message: Updated for Endwalker.
 bis:
   - type: etro
-    description: Speedy option for those looking to play other tanks with the same gear.
+    description: "Speedy option for those looking to play other tanks with the same gear. \

+      Note: \r

+      Upheaval drifts, or has to be clipped every 2nd use.\r

+      Inner Release doesn't drift."
     name: 2.40 GCD - 5527.7 dps - Pumpkin Ratatouille
     link: d6944631-b67f-468f-aca8-7d28d3187f6a
   - type: etro
+    description: Uses the Augmented Crafted Ring (i590).
+    name: 2.45 GCD - 5525.6 dps - Pumpkin Potage
+    link: 20063557-6351-440e-aca0-b2527b39fc8a
+  - type: etro
+    description: >-
-    description: Slow, generic WAR BIS set with full i600 pieces
+      Generic WAR BIS set with full i600 pieces.

+      Upheaval and Inner Release don't come up at clean moments, which is mostly a non-issue but good to keep in mind.
     link: 6d0d2d4d-a477-44ea-8002-862eca8ef91d
     name: 2.46 GCD - 5524.4 dps - Pumpkin Potage
   - type: etro
+    description: |-
-    description: Crafted Ring that avoids Skill Speed and Tenacity
+      Crafted Ring that avoids Skill Speed and Tenacity.
+      No Upheaval or Inner Release drift, or clipped GCDs.
+      Has odd Det+Det melds in boots for +3.3 dps!
-    name: 2.50 GCD - 5514.9 dps - Pumpkin Potage
+    name: 2.50 GCD - 5523.9 dps - Pumpkin Potage
     link: 1e409c3f-a2ae-4236-8434-1947bb3a32a2
   - type: etro
     description: Ring has 2x SkS melds due to stat tiering.
 This results in around